Why asset managers should measure client behavior

 Without behavioral data, the client aspect of your BI will rely solely on feedback data, which will not give you a complete picture.
 Humans forget things and avoid difficult conversations.
 Furthermore, feedback is subjective and exposed to low response rates and selection biases.
 Because of this, there will be gaps in your measurements and the remembered experiences of a few clients in the form of powerful anecdotes may not be representative.

 In contrast, behavior is general and universal, and you can measure it objectively, empirically, and holistically to determine whether your touchpoints are working the way you want.
-If you need to make any changes, you can then base your decisions on a valid, accurate, and reliable dataset.
+If you need to make any changes, you can then base your decisions on a valid, accurate, and reliable dataset: actions speak louder than words.

 Counteract the inaccuracies in feedback data